 Medicare Part D is the part of Medicare that covers prescription drug costs.
-Medicare requires that all people aged 65 years and over have some form of creditable prescription drug coverage.
+Medicare requires that all people ages 65 years and over have some form of creditable prescription drug coverage.
+Creditable coverage is a health benefit, such as prescription drug coverage, or health insurance plan that meets a minimum set of qualifications.

 A person may be able to set up prescription drug coverage through a Medicare Part D plan, a bundled Medicare Advantage plan, or a healthcare plan through their employer.

-Choosing Medicare Part D can lead costs to vary, as private insurers administer these plans.
-Premiums and medication copayments may apply.
+Choosing Medicare Part D can lead to varying costs, as private insurers administer these plans.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: